 340B Impact at HSHS Good Shepherd Hospital

 As a safety net hospital, Good Shepherd Hospital provides health care for individuals regardless of their insurance status or ability to pay.
 Safety net hospitals serve a higher number of uninsured, Medicaid, Medicare, Children's Health Insurance Program (CHIP), low-income, and other vulnerable populations than their non-safety net hospital counterparts.
-Good Shepherd Hospital is also a critical access hospital, a federal designation created to help reduce the financial vulnerability of small rural hospitals located more than 35 miles from another hospital.
+Good Shepherd Hospital is also a Sole Community Hospital, a federal designation created to help reduce the financial vulnerability of a hospital that is geographically isolated and thus plays a critical role in providing access to care.

 In FY2018, Good Shepherd Hospital realized $120,000 in savings through the 340B prescription drug program, which was primarily used to provide financial assistance, offset costs of community outreach programs, and expand services to improve patient care.